 When using GloNAF data in your publication, we request that you cite the data paper:

-If you plan to use the GloNAF dataset, we encourage you to contact the GloNAF core team to check whether there have been recent updates of the dataset, and whether similar analyses are already ongoing to avoid redundant efforts (Contact).
+If GloNAF is a major part of the data analyzed in your study, you should consider inviting the GloNAF core team as collaborators.
+If you plan to use the GloNAF dataset, we encourage you to contact the GloNAF core team to check whether there have been recent updates of the dataset, and whether similar analyses are already ongoing to avoid redundant efforts.